Perspective | Will covid-19 make this the Turkey Day without political fights?

 “In Oklahoma, there’s a lot of conflict over social distancing,” Johnson said.
 So the disagreements can happen before the turkey is even basted, because choosing safety over showing up for dinner can be the first hostile shot across the political bow.

-“But if you and your family have political differences, but agree about social distancing and have a Thanksgiving over Zoom, that can help,” she said.
+“But if you and your family have political differences but agree about social distancing and have a Thanksgiving over Zoom, that can help,” she said.
 “The distance that Zoom gives you can help, emotionally, with that problem.”

 And if arguments do begin, “you can always say you’re having problems with your Internet connection,” she said.